thomasdondorf/puppeteer-cluster/README.md

       - `id` <[number]> ID of the worker.
 Worker IDs start at 0.
 - returns: <[Promise]>

 Specifies a task for the cluster.
 A task is called for each job you queue via [Cluster.queue].
-You can specify multiple tasks by naming them via `options.name`.
-Check out the example TODO for more information about multiple tasks.
+Alternatively you can directly queue the function that you want to be executed.
+See [Cluster.queue] for an example.

-#### Cluster.queue(url[, options])
+#### Cluster.queue(url)
 - `url` <[string]|[Object]> URL to be called or alternatively an object containing any information.
 The string or object will be provided to your task function(s).
 See example TODO for a more complex usage of this argument.
 - returns: void (TODO?
 Maybe return a Promise instead to make API consistent?)

 Puts a URL (a job) into the queue.
-You can provide data specific to the job by using `options.data`.
-Check out the example TODO for more information related to that.

 #### Cluster.idle()
 - returns: <[Promise]>